mcb-silverlining/blog/content/posts/e3sm.md

 +++
-title = 'Installing and Running E3SM on AWS' date = 2024-01-01T12:00:00-00:00
+title = 'How to install and run E3SM on AWS' date = 2024-01-01T12:00:00-00:00
 draft = false
 math = true